-On October 16, 2019, the Company launched its reusable delivery box as part of green initiatives, positioning the Company as a leader in the industry with respect to environmental sustainability initiatives.
 Today, the Company is approaching packaging needs (required in the distribution of grocery items and meal products, such as ice packs, boxes, and liners) with another perspective, with the environment and sustainability being its top priority.
-The Company's new delivery models aim to eliminate ice packs, boxes, and liners altogether by increasing the speed with which deliveries are made to customers.
-The launch of on-demand fulfillment centers in geographies across Canada through refrigerated vehicles will replace ice packs, boxes, and liners while preserving the freshness of meals and grocery items.
-Furthermore, the Company is considering additional potential initiatives, such as: implementing biodegradable paper recipe bags for the meal kits, reducing the weight of plastic inside recipe bags by transitioning portioned ingredients from hard plastics to flexible plastics and implementing recyclable flexible packaging for its produce items.
+The Company is considering additional potential initiatives, such as: implementing biodegradable paper recipe bags for the meal kits, reducing the weight of plastic inside recipe bags by transitioning portioned ingredients from hard plastics to flexible plastics and implementing recyclable flexible packaging for its produce items.